Uniqueness of solutions to MFG systems with large discount: Main results

 \end{proof}

 \begin{rem}[Uniqueness for finite horizon problems] Uniqueness of solutions is obtained for \eqref{MFGgen}, that is set on the time horizon $[0,\infty)$.
-Solutions are naturally those that come from limits of the same system of PDE on $[0,T]$, where the final condition $u(T) = 0$ is imposed, see \eqref{MFGgenT}.
-We observe that the same uniqueness result holds for such a family of problems, and the uniqueness threshold for $\lambda$ is in fact independent of $T$; this can be obtained arguing in the very same way (there is no need to take $T \to \infty$ in the previous proofs).
-On the other hand, the uniform convergence result stated in Proposition \ref{convunifgen} holds on time intervals $[0, \tau] \subsetneqq [0,T]$; this is expected, since $\lambda Du$ needs to deviate from $DF$ close to $T$ to reach the final condition.
+From propositions \ref{estimatesapriori} and \ref{basicest}, solutions are naturally those that come from limits of the same system of PDE on $[0,T]$, where the final condition $u_\lambda(T) = 0$ is imposed, see \eqref{MFGgenT}.
+We observe that the same uniqueness result holds for such a family of problems, and the uniqueness threshold for $\lambda$ is in fact independent of $T$; this can be obtained arguing in the very same way (it just suffices not to take the limit for $T \to \infty$ in the previous proofs and to notice that in estimate \eqref{stimasu0,T} the term $Ke^{-\lambda \frac{T}{2}}$ does not appear due to $u_\lambda(T)=0$).
+On the other hand, the uniform convergence result stated in Proposition \ref{convunifgen} holds on time intervals $[0, \tau] \subsetneqq [0,T]$ (see estimate \eqref{stimaconT}); this is expected, since $\lambda Du_\lambda$ needs to deviate from $D_xF(\cdot,m(\cdot))$ close to $T$ to reach the final condition.

-One could certainly replace the final condition on $u(T)$ with nonzero functions.
+One could certainly replace the final condition on $u_\lambda(T)$ with nonzero functions.
 We cannot exclude the possibility that other choices may lead to a completely different behavior of the system.

 \end{rem}